 We then study to what extent the expansionary and contractionary multipliers depend on the state of the cycle at the time of the shock.
-In doing so, we expand a recent literature that reached conflicting conclusions on the effect of slack on the size of the multiplier: while studies based on narratively-identified shocks find little evidence for state dependence, VAR-based studies find that the multiplier is largest in times of slack.
-We find that the contractionary spending multiplier is state-dependent-being largest and around 2 in recessions-, but we find no evidence of state dependence for the expansionary multiplier-being always below 1 and not larger in recessions-.
+In doing so, we expand a recent literature that reached conflicting conclusions on the effect of slack on the size of the multiplier: while studies based on narratively-identified shocks find little evidence for state dependence,5 VAR-based studies find that the multiplier is largest in times of slack.6 We find that the contractionary spending multiplier is state-dependent -being largest and around 2 in recessions-, but we find no evidence of state dependence for the expansionary multiplier -being always below 1 and not larger in recessions-.
 Thus, while Auerbach and Gorodnichenko (2012)'s findings have sometimes been interpreted as supporting the case for fiscal stimuli in recessions, our results caution against such a conclusion.
 We find no evidence that increases in government spending have larger multipliers during a recession (in fact, the multiplier is consistently below 1) and thus no support for stimulus programs in times of recession.
 However, we find that decreases in government spending during recessions have the largest multiplier, which suggests that austerity measures during recessions can be especially harmful.

 Our results provide a simple explanation for the wide range of state dependence estimates reported in the literature: the relative frequency of expansionary and contractionary shocks differs markedly across the two main identification schemes.
-Results obtained from a narrative identifying assumption are driven primarily by positive shocks-unexpected increases in government spending-, because the narratively-identified shock series (Ramey, 2011, Ramey and Zubairy, 2016) contains larger and more numerous positive shocks than negative shocks.
-As a result, narrative multiplier estimates mostly reflect the effects of positive shocks, which
+Results obtained from a narrative identifying assumption are driven primarily by positive shocks -unexpected increases in government spending-, because the narratively-identified shock series (Ramey, 2011, Ramey and Zubairy, 2016) contains larger and more numerous positive shocks than negative shocks.
+As a result, narrative multiplier estimates mostly reflect the effects of positive shocks, which (according to our results) do not depend on the state of the business cycle.
+In contrast, the spending shocks identified in VARs are (by construction) evenly distributed between positive and negative values.
+As a result, the average multiplier is mildly state dependent, driven by the state dependence of the contractionary multiplier.

-&lt;sup>5Owyang, Ramey and Zubairy 2013, Ramey and Zubairy 2016.
+5Owyang, Ramey and Zubairy 2013, Ramey and Zubairy 2016.

-&lt;sup>6 Auerbach and Gorodnichenko 2012, 2013, Bachmann and Sims 2012, Caggiano et al. 2015, Fazzari, Morley and Panovska 2015.
+6Auerbach and Gorodnichenko 2012, 2013, Bachmann and Sims 2012, Caggiano et al. 2015, Fazzari, Morley and Panovska 2015.